Enjoy the video or read the transcript here:

 We also know that oxidative stress is a very big issue.
 The most powerful intracellular antioxidant is something called glutathione, and a nutrient that’s very helpful in supporting your body’s ability to make glutathione is N-acetylcysteine (NAC).
 I have used multivitamins and N acetylcysteine (NAC) and vitamin D in my clinical practice to see to it that people have addressed their nutrient needs and that they are better equipped to make the intracellular glutathione.

-Let me encourage you, clean up your diet, eat more non-starchy vegetables, add a little sauerkraut and kimchi, and pick up the Thorne foundational supplement bundle that we have to make sure your cells are as optimally nourished as you can have them.
+Let me encourage you, clean up your diet, eat more non-starchy vegetables, add a little sauerkraut and kimchi, and to make sure that we have to make sure your cells are as optimally nourished as you can have them.
 Then the other thing I would do is sign up for my seminar so that you’ll be there to listen to the conversation we’re going to have with Dr. Song about what she’s doing in her practice and her family and you can hear what I’m doing in my practice and with my family.

 Again, this will be based on what we’re learning from pubmed.gov and what we’re learning from the courses, continuing medical education courses, that are discussing how we best manage our risk for both influenza and the coronavirus.